apache/iceberg/format/spec.md

 | **`map`**          | `3-level map`                                                      | `MAP`                                       | See Parquet docs for 3-level representation.                   |

+When reading an `unknown` column, any corresponding column must be ignored and replaced with `null` values.

 ### ORC

 **Data Type Mappings**